Mrlaminat/TrackTikChallenge/README.md

 ## Container Usage

 Run `docker-compose up -d --build`.
-Open up your browser of choice to [http://tracktik.challenge.localhost:8088/](http://tracktik.challenge.localhost:8088/) and you should see your Laravel app running as intended.
+Open up your browser of choice to [http://tracktik.challenge.localhost:8088/](http://tracktik.challenge.localhost:8088/) and you should see your Symfony app running as intended.

 Containers created, and their ports (if used) are as follows: